Forms of Cannabis

 Activation time: Immediately after inhalation

-Best for: Those new to cannabis, or who want to experience the benefits without exposure to irritants.
+Best for: Those new to medical cannabis, or who want to experience the benefits without exposure to irritants.

 Activation time: 15 to 30 minutes (a bit slower than vaping)